 Today, businesses all around the world are driven by data.
 This has led to companies exploiting every available online application, service, and even social platform to extract data to gain a deeper understanding of the changing market trends.
 Now, this data requires numerous complex transformations to get ready for Data Analytics.
 Moreover, companies require technologies that can transfer and manage huge quantities of data in real-time to the desired destinations.
-Data Pipelines and ETL (Extract Transform & Load) Pipelines are 2 such technologies that are in high demand among businesses to manage their ever-increasing data.
+Data Pipelines vs ETL Pipelines are 2 such technologies that are in high demand among businesses to manage their ever-increasing data.

 This blog will introduce both Data and ETL Pipelines and provide their simple applications.
 It will further provide you with the key difference between these 2 tools that can help you understand the Data Pipeline vs ETL Pipeline discussion.
 Furthermore, it will explain the ideal use cases of both of these technologies.
-Read along to learn more about Data Pipeline vs ETL Pipeline comparison and choose which is best for you!
+Read along to understand differences between the Data pipeline and ETL pipeline and choose which is best for you!

 Table of Contents